LennoxC/convcnp-assim-nz/docs/notebooks.md

 # Running notebooks

 Experiments - i.e. modifications to the model & data, were conducted within notebooks.
 While debugging, the notebooks can be run against interactive compute.
 Some notebooks will have different settings when run in "development" mode.
 Development mode is set by an environmental variable.
 This defaults to "true" (or, more precisely, the notebooks set a python variable to true if there is no development environmental variable present).
 When running via a pbs script, you may want to set this environmental variable to false.
 Typically, running in development mode reduces the dataset size and model complexity, which is desireable when running on interactive compute.
+How dev mode affects dataset size is set up at the top of each notebook.
+Inside the `if development_mode:` function, override any hyperparameters you see fit.

 ### Experiments 1, 2, and 3